How to use Linkedin to get more Freelance Writing Jobs

 LinkedIn is one of the most useful social media platforms for freelance writers where they can score a multitude of freelance writing jobs, and yet, many don’t seem to take this incredibly useful website seriously.

 While Twitter, Facebook, or Instagram might seem fun to use, the truth is – people aren’t really serious on there.
-Whereas, LinkedIn means serious business.
+Whereas,dating site for canadian military means serious business.

 Getting started: Making the perfect LinkedIn profile